 Both Anti-DDoS Pro and Anti-DDoS Premium allow you to create accurate access control rules for website services that they protect.
-The Accurate Access Control policy allows you to customize access control rules.
-You can filter access requests based on commonly used HTTP fields, such as IP, URI, Referer, User-Agent, and Params.
-For requests that meet the filter conditions, you can allow, block, or verify them.
-This policy supports custom protection policies for different scenarios, such as hotlinking protection and management console protection.
+After you enable Accurate Access Control, you can customize access control rules.
+These rules allow you to filter access requests based on commonly used HTTP fields, such as IP, URI, Referer, User-Agent, and Params.
+You can allow, block, or verify requests that match the rules.
+Accurate Access Control supports custom rules for different scenarios, such as hotlink protection and protection of the website management system.

-- A website is added to Anti-DDoS Pro or Anti-DDoS Premium.
+- The domain name of your website is added to Anti-DDoS Pro or Anti-DDoS Premium.
 For more information, see Add a website.

-- Protection settings in Anti-DDoS Pro or Anti-DDoS Premium of the latest version are enabled.
+- Protection settings are enabled in Anti-DDoS Pro or Anti-DDoS Premium.

-Note Different HTTP fields use different logical operators.
-For example, the source IP field uses the Is Part Of or Is Not Part Of logical operator.
-The URI field uses the Contains or Does Not Contain logical operator.
-For more information, see the Supported logical operator column in the following table.
+Note Different HTTP fields support different logical operators.
+For example, the source IP field supports the Is Part Of and Is Not Part Of logical operators.
+The URI field supports the Contains and Does Not Contain logical operators.
+For more information, see the Logical operator column in the following table.

-Field Description Supported logical operator IP The source IP address of the request.
+Field Field description Supported logical operator IP The source IP address of the request.
 Is Part Of and Is Not Part Of URI The request URI.
 Contains, Does Not Contain, Equals, Does Not Equal, Is Shorter Than, Has a Length Of, and Is Longer Than User-Agent The information about the client browser that sends the request.
 Contains, Does Not Contain, Equals, Does Not Equal, Is Shorter Than, Has a Length Of, and Is Longer Than Cookie The cookie in the request.
-Contains, Does Not Contain, Equals, Does Not Equal, Is Shorter Than, Has a Length Of, Is Longer Than, and Does Not Exist Referer The source URI of the request, namely, the page from which the access request is redirected.
-Contains, Does Not Contain, Equals, Does Not Equal, Is Shorter Than, Has a Length Of, Is Longer Than, and Does Not Exist Content-Type The HTTP content type of the response specified by the request, namely, MIME type information.
+Contains, Does Not Contain, Equals, Does Not Equal, Is Shorter Than, Has a Length Of, Is Longer Than, and Does Not Exist Referer The source URL of the request, that is, the page from which the access request is redirected.
+Contains, Does Not Contain, Equals, Does Not Equal, Is Shorter Than, Has a Length Of, Is Longer Than, and Does Not Exist Content-Type The HTTP content type of the response specified by the request, that is, MIME type information.
 Contains, Does Not Contain, Equals, Does Not Equal, Is Shorter Than, Has a Length Of, and Is Longer Than X-Forwarded-For The actual client IP address of the request.
-Contains, Does Not Contain, Equals, Does Not Equal, Is Shorter Than, Has a Length Of, Is Longer Than, and Does Not Exist Content-Length The amount of bytes in the HTTP body of the request.
-Is Smaller Than, Has a Value Of, and Is Larger Than Post-Body The content of the request.
+Contains, Does Not Contain, Equals, Does Not Equal, Is Shorter Than, Has a Length Of, Is Longer Than, and Does Not Exist Content-Length The number of bytes in the request body.
+Value Less Than, Value Equals, and Value More Than Post-Body The content of the request.
 Contains, Does Not Contain, Equals, and Does Not Equal Http-Method The request method.
 Valid values: GET, POST, DELETE, PUT, OPTIONS, CONNECT, HEAD, and TRACE.
-Equals and Does Not Equal Header The request header that is used to customize the HTTP header field and value.
+Equals and Does Not Equal Header The request header that is used to customize the HTTP header fields and values.
 Params The parameters in the request URI.
-The parameter part of the URI usually follows a question mark (
+The parameters follows a question mark (

 The following table describes the limits on Accurate Access Control based on the function plan of an Anti-DDoS Pro or Anti-DDoS Premium instance.